juju4/ansible-MISP/README.md

 * PHP Fatal error:  Can't use method return value in write context Only on centos71 with php54.
 Ok with ubuntu trusty and php55.
 = switch to php56 from remi repository
+* MISP curl_tests.sh is made to run once unlike kitchen verify.
+If repeated, this test will fail.

 TODO
 * role is not managing upgrade